PokeJofeJr4th/DreamBerd-rs/README.md

 ### Types

-C is a weakly-typed language.
+DreamBerd is a weakly-typed language.
 However, type annotations can be added to declarations and functions.

 ```c
 var const name: String = "Gary"!